Machine Translation: When to use it (and when not to)

 What happens when it goes wrong

 Even when it comes to translating the basic meaning, NMT doesn’t even come close.
-I’ve had to completely re-write even the most fluent-sounding machine translation because the subtitles – which may well have worked in a different context – had absolutely nothing to do with what was being said on screen.
+We’ve had to completely re-write even the most fluent-sounding machine translation because the subtitles – which may well have worked in a different context – had absolutely nothing to do with what was being said on screen.

 Use of “machine-assisted subtitling” is a widespread problem, as this recent article about the Deauville American Film Festival shows.
 The French subtitles were riddled with awkward word-for-word translations, mistranslations and an incoherent mix of formal and informal pronouns, courtesy of the latest “cutting-edge solutions”.